Covve/covve.github.io/_posts/2017-11-06-Growth-hacking-hackathon.md

 <iframe src="https://player.vimeo.com/video/240901043" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe> <p><a href="https://vimeo.com/240901043">Covve hackathon 2017</a> from <a href="https://vimeo.com/covve">Covve</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

+### How exposed are you...
-For a sample of just one of the projects delivered during the hackathon check out [howexposedareyou.com][howexposedareyou.com]
+For a sample of just one of the projects delivered during the hackathon check out [howexposedareyou.com][howexposedareyou.com].
+This microsite brings a touch of Covve's improvements engine to bear on a topic that interests most of us these days...
+"How exposed is my private information on the internet".

 ![exposed](/images/blog/2017-11-06-Growth-hacking-hackathon/exposed.png)